by Stoffel | May 7, 2026 | Biases, Decision Making, Investing

 by Stoffel | May 22, 2025 | Biases, Decision Making, Investing

-Introduction Few books have had as profound an impact on the way we understand human behaviour, especially in the context of decision-making, as Thinking, Fast and Slow by Daniel Kahneman.
-Published in 2011 and based on decades of psychological research (including his...
+Few books have had as profound an impact on the way we understand human behavior, especially in the context of decision-making, as Thinking, Fast and Slow by Daniel Kahneman.
+Published in 2011 and based on decades of psychological research (including his work...

 by Stoffel | May 1, 2025 | Biases, Decision Making, Investing

-Introduction Imagine losing $100.
+Imagine losing $100.
 Now imagine finding $100.
 Which experience feels stronger?
 If you’re like most people, the pain of losing that money hits twice as hard as the pleasure of gaining it.
-This psychological phenomenon is known as loss aversion, one of the...
+This psychological phenomenon is known as loss aversion, one of the most...

 by Stoffel | Apr 17, 2025 | Biases, Investing